 I suspect that other British clasp knives were issued to Australian servicemen during WW2.
 Unfortunately I have not been able to find out much information about the issue of these knives.
 Hopefully more information will come to hand.

-Knives issued to the Army from the 1950's on were a mix of WW2 stock that was still on hand and Stainless Steel knives obtained from Britain.
+Knives issued to the Army from the 1950's on were a mix of WW2 stock that was still on hand and knives obtained from Britain.
 I have no information on the numbers obtained from Britain at this time.

 British clasp knives supplied to the Australian Army during this period were a 2 blade knife in stainless steel with no Australian markings.